Innovative and Entrepreneurial Solutions to Climate Change

 By designing prototypes and using 3D modelling, students also improved their entrepreneurial skills.
 Pupils were able to acquire these key 21st century skills, as well as gain cultural awareness, team building and language skills, all the while learning about the important global topic of climate change.

 Embedding into the curriculum

 All participating teachers took part in regular, cross-subject lessons and observed the different teaching methodologies in each other’s countries.
-The observed teaching methodologies in Germany and Finland were disseminated informally throughout Balwearie High School and they are in the process of organising more formal Continuous Professional Development sessions.
-The resources provided by OPAL have been integrated into the science curriculum at Balwearie High School and will continue to be used in their environmental studies lessons.
+The observed teaching methodologies in Germany and Finland were disseminated informally throughout Balwearie High School and they organised more formal Continuous Professional Development sessions.
+The resources provided by OPAL were integrated into the science curriculum at Balwearie High School and will continue to be used in their environmental studies lessons.

 A legacy of success

 As well as increasing pupils and staff’s knowledge on the effects of pollution and global warming on the environment, the project resulted in pupils developing skills to support them in their education and career paths.
 All the participating pupils won the John Muir award through achieving the four challenges; discover a wild place, explore it, conserve it and share their experiences.
 Staff also benefitted, developing innovative approaches to teaching and learning and sharing pedagogy across different educational regions within Europe.